ethanselzer/react-hover-observer/README.md

 `onHoverChanged`: Function [optional] - Called with named argument `isHovering` when isHovering is set or unset.

 `shouldDecorateChildren` : Boolean [optional] - Defaults to true.
 Optionally suppress decoration of child components by setting this prop false.

-One or more of the following observer functions is required.
-There is not a default setting.
+`onMouseEnter` : Function [optional] - Defaults to set isHovering.

-`onMouseEnter` : Function
+`onMouseLeave` : Function [optional] - Defaults to unsetting isHovering.

-`onMouseLeave` : Function
+`onMouseOver` : Function [optional]

-`onMouseOver` : Function
+`onMouseOut` : Function [optional]

-`onMouseOut` : Function
+Each of the previous four observer functions receives a prameter of type Object with the following properties:

-Each observer function receives three named parameters: `({ event, setIsHovering, unsetIsHovering })`.
+* `e` : Object - The browser event object (React synthetic event).

-* `event` : Object - The browser event object (React synthetic event).
+* `setIsHovering` : Function - Call this function to set `isHovering` to true.

-* `setIsHovering` : Function - Call this function to set the state of `isHovering` to true.
+* `unsetIsHovering` : Function - Call this function to set `isHovering` to false.

-* `unsetIsHovering` : Function - Call this function to set the state of `isHovering` to false.
+See [this example](https://codepen.io/ethanselzer/pen/KmrywY) for more detail and explanation.

 ### onMouseEnter/onMouseLeave versus onMouseOver/onMouseOut